timothybrush/mailflare/README.md

 - [x] Inbox, sent, drafts, spam, and trash folders backed by a shared mail list component.
 - [x] Popup composer with autosaved drafts and draft resume from the drafts folder.
 - [x] Outbound send API, API keys, message read status, spam/trash moves, and seeded demo data.
+- [x] Search, filtering, and richer mailbox/folder counts.
-- [] Advanced routing rules for catch-all addresses, forwarding, reject/block rules, and priorities.
+- [ ] Advanced routing rules for catch-all addresses, forwarding, reject/block rules, and priorities.
-- [] Webhook management UI and delivery retry visibility.
+- [ ] Webhook management UI and delivery retry visibility.
-- [] Search, filtering, and richer mailbox/folder counts.
-- [] Attachment support and richer compose formatting.
+- [ ] Attachment support and richer compose formatting.

+#### Email agent

+- [ ] Message intelligence with summaries, intent classification, urgency scoring, and extracted entities.
+- [ ] Agent task queue for proposed replies, follow-ups, triage actions, and missing-information requests.
+- [ ] Human-approved actions for draft replies, folder moves, forwarding, contact creation, and webhook calls.
+- [ ] Agent rules for learned post-receipt policies such as prioritization, auto-triage, and reply templates.
+- [ ] Agent inbox view organized by action state, including needs reply, waiting on me, waiting on them, FYI, auto-handled, and needs approval.
+- [ ] Thread and contact memory for prior summaries, user preferences, relationship notes, commitments, and open loops.
+- [ ] Tool execution for trusted actions such as sending email, creating drafts, updating message status, calling webhooks, and creating contacts.

-## Domain API (yes, programmatic)
+## Domain API

 Domains are **not** dashboard-only.
 This app calls Cloudflare when you add/remove a domain: